 How To Create A Facebook Custom Audience For Retargeting Landing Page Visitors:

 Go to the Facebook Audience Manager and add a new Custom Audience based on website traffic.

 Select the option to target people who have visited specific web pages.

 But what about the people who visited your landing pages and converted?

 You wouldn’t want to show them any more ads with the same offer, right?
 (There’s another retargeting campaign for converters that we’ll get to later in this article.)

-To exclude people who have already made a purchase or taken other actions on your landing page, use the Custom Combination option.
+To exclude people who have already made a purchase or taken other actions on your landing page, use the exclusion option.